The Man and The Cab Story

 Front image by George Doyle, Top image by Valueline

-In honor of World Alzheimer’s Day, we collaborated with the Alzheimer’s Prevention Initiative, led by Banner Alzheimer’s Institute, to ask our Facebook communities what they hope people learn about the disease today.
+We collaborated with the Alzheimer’s Prevention Initiative, led by Banner Alzheimer’s Institute, to ask our Facebook communities what they hope people learn about the disease.
 Their answers reveal how Alzheimer’s disease affects entire families, and above all, the importance of showing respect and love for the person behind the symptoms.

 Here’s what they said:

 1. “Alzheimer’s isn’t just being forgetful.
 It is a physical deterioration of nerves in the brain.
 The disease is painful for the patient and painful to watch loved ones go through.
 It affects so much more than just the patient’s memory.”

 2. “Just because a [loved one] has it, it doesn’t mean [you] will lose their family member/friend altogether.
 It’s a struggle of course, but they’re still there.”

 3. “It doesn’t only affect the elderly, and it’s not a black-and-white diagnosis.
 It comes in many forms.”